eduzavarce/virtual_pet/docs/use-cases/07-payment-service.md

 5. Developer implements a payment history and receipt system for transaction tracking
 6. Developer implements a secure refund process for administrators
 7. Developer configures event publishing for payment success, failure, and subscription changes
-8. Developer implements event consumption from the Authentication and Pet Services
+8. Developer implements event consumption from Keycloak, User Service, and Pet Service
 9. User purchases premium features for virtual pets through secure payment processing
 10. User subscribes to a premium plan with recurring payments
 11. User views payment history and transaction details